-The resolution proposed by Mrs. Andrews was seconded by Miss Emmie Lofts, Matron, Lewisham Infirmary.
+The resolution proposed by Mrs. Andrews was seconded by Miss Emmie Lofts, Matron, Lewisham Infirmary

-MISS MOLLETT: I should like to ask if the figures which Mrs. Andrews has given us include the male orderlies, or if they refer only to the female nursing staff.
+MISS MOLLETT: I should like to ask if the figures which Mrs. Andrews has given us include the male orderlies, or if they refer only to the female nursing men in army hospitals.